 Panic is a dramatic event that points internally to quite a few issues.
 It is like the body is ringing an alarm bell even though it is not literally “on fire”.

 If you suffer from panic episodes, or attacks or you feel you have the “disorder”, take care of yourself on a broad and comprehensive basis.
 Get professional help, read some pertinent books; avail yourself of groups and associations that are designed to help.
-There is no need to fall prey to the merciless quality of these attacks.
-You can be helped.
-You can help yourself.
-Most of all, do not feel alone.
 This is a human condition that many are not open and honest about.
 Take heart in the idea that you are among a group called the human race; and we all need help.

 However, most people who have never experienced a panic attack, or extreme anxiety, fail to realize the terrifying nature of the experience.
 Extreme dizziness, blurred vision, tingling and feelings of breathlessness—and that’s just the tip of the iceberg!